bcoster22/Image-Gallery-2/README.md

 - **Upload Images**: Drag and drop images into the upload area.
 - **View Details**: Click on an image to see its caption, tags, and metadata.
 - **Regenerate Captions**: Select images and click "Regenerate" to update their AI analysis.
-- **Regenerate Captions**: Select images and click "Regenerate" to update their AI analysis.
 - **Monitor Status**: Check the "Status" page to see active jobs, queue performance, and GPU health.
 - **Reset GPU**: If the GPU becomes unresponsive, use the "Reset GPU" button on the Status page (requires setup).